aaszodi/multovl/README.md

 Run the `quickbuild.sh` script in the top-level Multovl directory.
 This will compile the package using static linkage, assuming a Linux platform, Boost libraries installed in the usual system location.
-The Multovl installation goes under `/usr/local`.
-You can pass the installation prefix by providing a path as a command line argument.
+You have to specify the installation prefix by providing a path as a command line argument.
-E.g. `quickbuild.sh $HOME/foo/bar` will install Multovl executables into
+E.g. `quickbuild.sh $HOME/foo/bar` will install the Multovl executables into
 `$HOME/foo/bar/multovl-1.3/bin`.

 ### For the moderately impatient